lucasfmerino/lucasfmerino/README.md

 ## My Stack 🛠️

-- 💡 My primary language is Python, and I'm currently delving into the Django framework.
+- 💡 My preferred technologies are Java and Python.
+I am currently deepening my knowledge in these languages, exploring frameworks and tools that enhance their capabilities and applicability in various projects.
 - 🌐 I work with Web Application Implementation, RESTful APIs, and have experience in SQL and Software Architecture.
-- 👨‍💻 I'm also familiar with technologies like Java, JavaScript, TypeScript, NodeJS, React, HTML, and CSS.
+- 👨‍💻 I'm also familiar with technologies like JavaScript, TypeScript, NodeJS, React, HTML, and CSS.

 ### Currently Working Technologies
 <div style="display: inline_block"><br>